LibraryOfCongress/api.congress.gov/Documentation/CommitteeReportEndpoint.md

-# Committee Reports endpoint
+# Committee Report endpoint
 ## Coverage
 Coverage information for committee reports data in the API can be found at [Coverage Dates for Congress.gov Collections](https://www.congress.gov/help/coverage-dates).
-Read more about committee reports data at [About Committee Reports of the U.S. Congress]( https://www.congress.gov/help/committee-reports) on Congress.gov.
+Read more about committee reports data at [About Committee Reports of the U.S. Congress](https://www.congress.gov/help/committee-reports) on Congress.gov.
 ## Elements and Descriptions
 The section below details available element names, their description, and possible values.
 ### List Level